anasbinrashid/Multi-Threaded-PACMAN-Synchronization-GLUT-CPP/README.md

-# Multi-Threaded PAC-MAN in GLUT with Synchronization
+# Multi-Threaded PACMAN in GLUT with Synchronization

 Welcome to Multi-Threaded PAC-MAN in GLUT with Synchronization!
 This project aims to develop a multi-threaded version of the classic Pac-Man game using C/C++ and GLUT (OpenGL Utility Toolkit) graphics library, incorporating synchronization techniques to manage interactions between Pac-Man and multiple computer-simulated ghosts.
 The game ensures smooth gameplay with each entity operating on its own thread and proper synchronization to prevent data conflicts.